agrim123/agrim123.github.io/about/index.md

 > We act as though comfort and luxury were the chief requirements of life when all that we need to make us happy is something to be enthusiastic about. - *Einstein*

-Hello user, I'm __Agrim Mittal__ and welcome to my private space on the internet.
+Hello user, I'm __Agrim__ and welcome to my private space on the internet.
 I am a software developer with a keen interest in network security.

 Currently, I am working as Staff Software Engineer in Mudrex, a YC W19 startup.